Mubeenhub/React-RegistrationForm/README.md

-# This Project Outputs data in Object notation to be further prosessed using JSON
+# Project Outputs Data in Object notation to be further prosessed using JSON
+View Console to View the output

 # Getting Started with Create React App